nx2177/123456/README.md

 * Each agent category (B, C, D) has multiple variants (e.g., B1–B5, C1–C5…).
 * The system evaluates **all possible combinations** (e.g.[B1, C2, D3]) by running them through the pipeline and recording the resulting accuracy.
 * Results are sorted and ranked by performance.
+* Accuracy Evaluation:
+  - For each resume, obtain its system-generated score from the agent pipeline.

+  - Use the human ranking list as the x-axis values.

+  - Example: if the human ranking is [2, 3, 5, 4, 1], then:

+  - x = [1, 2, 3, 4, 5] (positions)

+  - y = [score_of_resume_2, score_of_resume_3, score_of_resume_5, score_of_resume_4, score_of_resume_1]

+  - Fit a simple linear regression model with x as input and y as target.

+  - Compute the slope of the fitted line and use it as the accuracy score for this agent combination.
+  - Accuracy = - slope since the human ranking is in decendent order.

 ---